 Now, while the colour of our skin did not always shower us with benefits, our religion very often did.
-Drivers, tourist guides, waiters and hotel staff were often eager to serve us and interact with us as that provided them an opportunity to learn more about Hinduism as practiced in far-off lands.
+Drivers, tourist guides, waiters and hotel staff were often eager to serve us and interact with us as that provided them with an opportunity to learn more about Hinduism as practised in far-off lands.
 This show of sweetness and courtesy was not just limited to the hospitality industry.
 We actually had an endearing conversation on the law of karma with a traffic police officer who had stopped us for a routine licence check!
 How often have you associated the word ‘endearing’ with a traffic police officer!
 Never right?
 There you go!

 9. You run the risk of being stranded at a popular tourist spot!

 We noticed that public transportation was unfortunately not available at many tourist places.
 Ex: You won’t find any cabs at the Uluwatu Temple at night after the Kecak Dance performance ends.
 So in order to avoid being stranded, it is always advisable to have your transportation to and from tourist places pre-arranged.

-10. Traffic in Bali may petrify most but probably delight some!
+10. Traffic in Bali may petrify most but probably delight a few!

 That being said, if you are a westerner, or just someone not used to chaotic traffic conditions, get yourself acquainted with the art of motorbiking in Bali before you rent a two-wheeler in Bali!

 11. Coffee tasting is taken to another level here!